emqx/eip/active/0003-new-config-files.md

   The configs that are able to updated at runtime should be marked as `[reloadable]`.

-Configs cannot be update from the dashboard, as it would introduce much more complexities than benefits:

-  - If the configs are changed both from the dashboard and in config files at the meanwhile, we have to solve the conflicts between the two.
-This may be solved by denying the update request from dashboard and prompt the user to reload changes from files first, and then let the user make their changes again from dashboard.

-  - If we changed the configs from dashboard, it's hard for us to permanent the changes back to the files, as:

-    The user may have changed some configs in the file, in any unpredictable format.
-If we have to write back the changes, we may need to write additional config lines in the file.
-But this way if the user changes a config entry later, it would be overridden by the lines we added, which confuses the user.
-The circumstance becomes worse if there are more than one config files.

-  - But if we don't support permanent back to files, there would be a inconsistency between the configs in use and the configs in the config files.
-We have to notify the user to change the files to make sure they survives a system restart.
-Then I'd prefer to change the config files directly and then reload it.

 #### Specify Config Files at EMQ X Start

 We should add some argument to `emqx start` for specifying the config files to be used, as well as one or more config entires.
 This feature is useful to users who want to start emqx from k8s and docker: